 Social Security Benefits

 A typical retirement budget starts with the income side and Social Security benefits represent an important part of that for a large majority of retirees.
 Social Security is lifelong, guaranteed by the U.S. government and includes annual cost-of-living adjustments to keep up with inflation.
-The amount of your specific benefit is controlled by your work history and age at claiming.
+The amount of your specific benefit is determined by your work history and age at claiming.
 Assuming your current income is $90,000 annually, here are estimates of your annual Social Security benefit based on your age when you start claiming benefits:

 You will likely want to consider waiting to claim Social Security as long as possible so the benefits can increase.
-You may claim sooner for a variety of reasons, including lower lifespan expectation or physical disability that force you to stop working.
+You may claim sooner for a variety of reasons, including lower lifespan expectation or disability that forces you to stop working.
 But for many people, delaying will produce a larger overall payout.

 Investment Income

 You will also be able to generate income from your investment portfolio.
-The age at which you plan to retire is an important consideration here as well when it comes to how you’ll manage your nest egg.
+The age at which you plan to retire is an important consideration as well when it comes to how you’ll manage your nest egg.
 If you plan to stop working in the next year or two, you’ll likely pursue a conservative investment strategy designed to protect principal and perhaps generate income.
 If you expect to work until age 70, on the other hand, you may seek a more growth-oriented approach in order to help your savings grow.

 A conservative strategy employing an asset allocation evenly balanced between stocks and fixed-income investments might generate a 5% annual return.
 A relatively aggressive growth strategy might put 70% of the portfolio in stocks and 30% in bonds which could in theory return 10% each year.
 This growth plan could more than double the current combined total of $1,005,000 in your 401(k) and Roth IRA to $2,154,307 in eight years.